ClementBartholome/Unit-Converter-Scrimba-Project/README.md

 - [Scrimba](https://scrimba.com/dashboard#overview) - The source of this project.
 - [freeCodeCamp](https://www.freecodecamp.org/learn/) - Another ressource I used to learn HTML, CSS, JS and more for free.
-- [W3Schools](https://www.w3schools.com/howto/howto_css_animate_buttons.asp) - The source of the  onclick "ripple" effect I added on this project.

 ## Author